lblake/mars-rover-challenge/README.md

 Run the tests as follows:

-- Clone down your new repository to your computer
+- Clone the repository to your computer

 - Navigate to the directory on your command line